 In the fast-paced modern age there will always be a generation gap between parents and their children.
-Wait Till Your Father Gets Home was made during a time in American history when social upheaval and cultural activism were arguably at their height (or at least it was made near the end of that era), and so the concept of the series—which explored the clash between a hard working conservative father and his new age liberal kids—was highly relevant to the time period in which it was made, even if the concept was far outside the scope of Hanna-Barbera Studio’s usual fare.
+Wait Till Your Father Gets Home was made during a time in American history when social upheaval and cultural activism were on the rise, and so the concept of the series — which explored the clash between a hard working conservative father and his new age liberal kids — was highly relevant to the time period in which it was made, even if the concept was far outside the scope of Hanna-Barbera Studio’s usual fare.

 The family neighbored Ralph Kane, an obsessive conspiracy theorist who was perpetually on the lookout for communists.
 Ralph was the leader of a group of like-minded individuals calling themselves ‘Vigilante Company B’, who actively investigated what they considered non-establishment activities and people in order to expose their communistic plots.
 Perhaps even more fanatical than Ralph was his “Sergeant” Sara Whittaker, who was as ornery as she was old (which was in both cases ‘very’).
 Harry was constantly exposed to Ralph’s wild points of view and random suspicions, but he just shrugged them off and told Ralph that he was crazy.
 Though seemingly insurmountable, the two didn’t let their differences affect their friendship, except for the few times that Ralph became suspicious of someone in the Boyle household for engaging in an activity he deemed sympathetic to the communist cause (which could be almost anything).